 Sridevi's Death Anniversary: Let's Revisit Her Last Post On Instagram - A Beautiful Family Picture

 Two years ago, on the same day, we Indians lost one of the most iconic personalities of our film industry - Sridevi.
-This day marks the second death anniversary of the legendary actress, who breathed her last in Dubai owing to the accidental drowning in the bathtub.
+Today marks the second death anniversary of the legendary actress, who breathed her last in Dubai owing to the accidental drowning in the bathtub.
 The actress was in Dubai to attend the wedding of her family member, Mohit Marwah.

 On her death anniversary, let's revisit her last Instagram post, which is all about 'family love'.
 In her last Instagram picture, Sridevi can be seen posing along with her family including her husband Boney Kapoor and younger daughter, Khushi Kapoor.
 They all can be seen decked up in traditional attires.
 The only missing factor in the picture is the presence of Janhvi Kapoor.